V1 Engineering Documentation¶

 Great!
 Programmers aren’t always the best writers.
 We’re using MarkDown which is more like word than a programming language.
 For the most part, the text is just text, and things like titles and pictures just need a few goofy characters to turn into titles and pictures.

-That will take you to github to the source for the page you want to edit.
+That will take you to GitHub to the source for the page you want to edit.
+We use Markdown, here is some markdown info

-In github, there is a little bar at the top of the file with another pencil.
+In GitHub, there is a little bar at the top of the file with another pencil.
 If you click on that, you will be guided to make the change and submit the changes back to the project.
 This is a “Pull Request”.
-After that, your changes will be approved and merged into the documentation, and others can avoid the same problems you had.
+After that, your changes will be reviewed, approved, and merged into the documentation, and that way others can avoid the same problems you had.

 Before you go, make sure you add yourself to the Contributors section below so that everyone knows how awesome you are for making a contribution.